 With beaches, awe-inspiring panoramas, incredible art and a traditional festival colouring the streets, the best places to visit in Italy in September most definitely includes Naples.
 At the centre of it all is the feast of San Gennaro, the city’s patron saint, starting with a solemn religious ceremony at the Duomo.

 Piazza del Duomo fills with people hoping to witness the miracle of the liquefaction of the saint’s blood, kept in vials in the chapel.
 If the blood liquefies, which it generally does, it’s believed to be a blessing for the city.
-Being Italy, the ceremony is surrounded by processions, street stalls and all-round good cheer for a week.
+Being Italy, the ceremony is surrounded by processions, street stalls and all-around good cheer for a week.

 The weather is a pleasant delight in September, perfect for exploring royal palaces, castles, ancient ruins, nearby islands, and some of the world’s most extraordinary collections of art.
 This is not a place to visit on a diet, as the birthplace of pizza and with a gastronomic scene that deserves a round of applause each and every time you order a meal.